periodtqween/alx-system_engineering-devops/0x01-shell_permissions/README.md

-print all the groups the current user is in
+changes the owner of the file